Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Related Work

-Specifically, InterFaceGAN~\cite{DBLP:conf/cvpr/ShenGTZ20} proposes to learn a binary attribute classifier to identify the separation boundary for each attribute and further require the separation boundaries of different attributes to be as orthogonal as possible.
+The most popular GAN models for face generation, StyleGAN \cite{DBLP:conf/cvpr/KarrasLA19} and its improved version StyleGAN2 \cite{DBLP:conf/cvpr/KarrasLAHLA20}, have demonstrated great success in high-fidelity face image synthesis from one learned latent space.
+However, they cannot control the generated results in a semantically controllable and disentangled manner.
+To overcome this limitation, some recent works \cite{DBLP:conf/cvpr/ShenGTZ20,DBLP:conf/nips/HarkonenHLP20,DBLP:journals/corr/abs-2007-06600} focus on the manipulation of the underlying learned latent space, using the vector arithmetic property observed in \cite{DBLP:conf/nips/MikolovSCCD13}, that is, semantic editing operations can be achieved by first computing a difference vector between two latent vectors and then adding it onto another latent vector.
+The key to enabling individual control of each attribute is to find the directional vector corresponding to this attribute.
+InterFaceGAN~\cite{DBLP:conf/cvpr/ShenGTZ20} proposes to learn a binary attribute classifier to identify the separation boundary for each attribute and make the separation boundaries of different attributes as orthogonal as possible.
 Such attribute classifiers are also used in the very recent work StyleFlow~\cite{DBLP:journals/corr/abs-2008-02401}, which formulates conditional exploration as conditional continuous normalizing flows in the latent space.
-They share the common limitation that a labeled dataset containing all the attribute labels is required, which also limits their supported attribute types, especially for out-of-domain faces.
-In contrast, the noteworthy work GANSpace \cite{ DBLP:conf/nips/HarkonenHLP20} can identify important latent directions for different attributes in a unsupervised way.
-It applies principle component analysis either in latent space or feature space, and achieves interpretable control with layer-wise perturbation along the principal directions.
+Both methods rely on a dataset with all the attributes labeled, which requires manual annotation and limits the supported attribute types.
+In contrast, the noteworthy work GANSpace \cite{ DBLP:conf/nips/HarkonenHLP20} can identify important latent directions for different attributes in an unsupervised fashion.
+It applies principal component analysis either in latent space or feature space and achieves interpretable control with layer-wise perturbation along with the principal directions.
 To transfer such controllability to real image editing, the only extra step is to map the real image into the latent space via some GAN inversion methods~\cite{DBLP:conf/iccv/AbdalQW19,DBLP:conf/eccv/ZhuSZZ20}.
-Broadly speaking, our method also belongs to latent space manipulation, but we provide more fine-grained and rig-like control like ~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} by building a bidirectional mapping between the latent space and the 3DMM space.
+Broadly speaking, our method also belongs to latent space manipulation, but we provide more fine-grained and rig-like control like~\cite{DBLP:conf/cvpr/TewariEBBSPZT20} by building a bidirectional mapping between the latent space and the 3DMM space.